Autoregressive Networks

 \section{Introduction}

 Understanding and being able to model the network changes over time are of immense importance for, e.g., monitoring anomalies in internet traffic networks, predicting demand and setting prices in electricity supply networks, managing natural resources in environmental readings in sensor networks, and understanding how news and opinion propagates in online social networks.
-Unfortunately most existing statistical inference methods for network data are confined to static networks, though a substantial proportion of real networks are dynamic in nature.
-In spite of the existence of a large body of literature on dynamic networks (see below), the development of the foundation for dynamic network models is still in its infancy, and the available modelling and inference tools are sparse \citep{ek17}.
-As for dealing with dynamic changes of networks, most available techniques are based on the evolution analysis of network snapshots over time without really modelling the changes directly \citep{as14, dh18}.
+In spite of the existence of a large body of literature on dynamic networks, the development of the foundation for dynamic network models is still in its infancy \citep{ek17}.
+As for dealing with dynamic changes of networks, early attempts are based on the evolution analysis of network snapshots over time \citep{as14, dh18}.
 Although this reflects the fact that most networks change slowly over time, it provides little insight on the dynamics underlying the changes and is almost powerless for future prediction.
 The popular approaches for modelling dynamic changes include, among others, Markov process models \citep{snijder2005, len18}, the exponential random graph models \citep{hfx10, kh14}, and latent process based models \citep{friel2016,dd16,mm17}.
 The estimation for those models is compute-intensive, relying on various MCMC or EM algorithms.

-In this paper we propose a first-order autoregressive (i.e. AR(1)) model for dynamic network processes of which the edges changes over time while the nodes are unchanged.
-Though our setting is a special case of the Markov chain network models (see \cite{ybm15}, and also \cite{snijder2005} and \cite{len18}), a simple AR(1) structure makes it possible to measure explicitly the underlying dynamic structure such as autocorrelation coefficients, and the Hamming distance can be explicitly evaluated.
-The AR(1) network model also facilitates the maximum likelihood estimation for the parameters in the model in a simple and direct manner.
-Some uniform error rates and the asymptotic normality for the maximum likelihood estimators are established with the number of nodes diverging.
-Model diagnostic checking can be easily performed in terms of a permutation test.
-Illustration with real network data indicates convincingly that the proposed AR(1) model is practically relevant and fruitful.
+In this paper we propose a simple first-order autoregressive (i.e. AR(1)) model for dynamic network processes of which the edges changes over time while the nodes are unchanged.
+Though our setting is a special case of the Markov chain network models (see \cite{ybm15}, and also \cite{snijder2005} and \cite{len18}), a simple AR(1) structure makes it possible to measure explicitly the underlying dynamic properties such as autocorrelation coefficients, and the Hamming distance.
+It facilitates the maximum likelihood estimation (MLE) in a simple and direct manner with uniform error rates.
+Furthermore diagnostic checking for the fitted network models can be performed in terms of an easy-to-use permutation test, which is impossible under a merely Markovian structure.